Green card wait times —

 Last reviewed

-June 2026
+July 2026

 This is the priority-date wait — not petition or interview time.
 After your I-140 is approved, you still need an available visa number before the green card can be issued.
 That availability is governed by the monthly Visa Bulletin and your country of birth.
-See USCIS processing times for the petition clock and visa wait times by country for consular interviews.
+See USCIS processing times for the petition wait and visa wait times by country for consular interviews.

 Congress caps employment-based green cards at about 140,000 per year, and no single country of birth may take more than roughly 7% of them.
 Countries that generate more demand than that share — overwhelmingly India and China — develop multi-year backlogs, while applicants from most other countries move through with little or no wait.
 Your position in the queue is fixed by your priority date: generally the day your PERM labor certification or I-140 petition was filed.
 When the Visa Bulletin's cut-off date for your category and country passes your priority date, a visa number becomes available.
+India-born applicants weighing EB-2 NIW against the backlog can read our EB-2 NIW priority-date strategy for Indian nationals.

 Priority dates by category.